spack/spack/lib/spack/docs/packaging_guide.rst

    The only exception is for proprietary software (e.g., vendor compilers).

-   If a special build system needs to be added in order to support building a package from source, then the associated code and recipe need to be added first.
+   If a special build system needs to be added in order to support building a package from source, then the associated code and recipe should be added first.